revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 ---

-8. What is staging area in Git?
+8. What is the staging area in Git?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)